 - Cord mode takes a reading when the meter is triggered through a PC sync cable or 2.5mm jack.

-Build Quality & Physical Characteristics
+Meter Build Quality

 The shell is made of plastic with a rubber strip along the side and bottom.
 An LCD screen with no backlight displays information.